 - The use of recycled and innovative materials

-- An energy and resource efficient manufacturing process
+- An energy and resource-efficient manufacturing process

 - Climate-neutral shipping and use of recycled packaging materials

 In the accounting, the direct emissions ( Scope 1 ) – i.e. the greenhouse gases that a company emits directly – and the indirect emissions ( Scope 2 ) – i.e. the greenhouse gases that are imported into the company through electricity and heat generation, for example – calculated.
-Scope 3 also includes indirect emissions that occur along the value chain - these can be offset optionally, but also make up the lion's share of the GHGs generated by companies, since business trips, transport and much more are included.
-After the balance sheet has been prepared, which can be viewed both internally and externally, the precise definition of the measures and goals to what extent the company can save and reduce emissions.
-This is followed by compensation using offsetting standards - more on that later.
+Scope 3 also includes indirect emissions along the value chain - these can be offset optionally but also make up the lion's share of the GHGs companies generate since business trips, transport and much more are included.

 How can the impact of compensation projects be ensured?